lcx366/SLRfield/README.md

   - Fixed the problem of response failure caused by accessing a large amount of data from discos remote server using API
   - Fixed the problem that requested URL's length exceeds the capacity limit of the space-track server.
   - Change the process printing style of query from static to dynamic with color
+  - Added support for orbital eccentricity in celestrak_query and target_query, including options of filtering and sorting
+  - Added support for output of standard(intrinsic) magnitudes of targets in target_query

 - **0.1.14 — Jun 18,  2021**